-It is always best to let a mom bun take care of her own kits.
-However, sometimes kits are separated from moms and found alone.
+It is always best to let the bunny mom bun take care of her own kits, however, sometimes kits are separated from their mom and found alone.
 Cats often bring in “found” kits.
 Very young moms (under 6 months) may refuse to feed the kits.
-Sadly, sometimes mommy buns die.
-If you find yourself in the situation of having to care for a baby bun with no mom here is what you can do.
+Sadly, sometimes mommy bun dies.
+If you find yourself in the situation of having to care for a baby bun without mom present, here is what you can do:

-If there is a live mom you can coax her to let the kits feed by holding her over the nest.
+If there is a lactating mom present (even if it isn’t the kits’ actual mom), you can coax her to let the kits feed by holding her over the nest.
 Alternatively you can lie her on her side and put the kits on her.
 Be gentle and patient.
 There really is not good substitute for mommy bun milk so the effort will be worth it.
 You can put the kits to her teats twice a day.
 The milk is very rich so this is enough.

 If coaxing mom to feed is not possible, look for a mom bun with kits of a similar age and see if she will adopt them.
 This might mean that the kits don’t get to stay with you.
-Even though this might feel hard for you, remember that getting rabbit milk is their best option.
+Even though this might feel hard for you, remember that getting bunny milk is their best hope of survival.

-If none of these solutions are available to you, you can attempt to hand raise the buns.
-You will need:
+If none of these solutions are available to you, you can attempt to hand-raise the buns.

-- Royal Kitty Milk (no other brands are recommended)
+Royal Kitty (Baby Cat) Milk (no other brands are recommended)

 If you live near an experienced hand-raiser it is highly recommended that you get lessons before you try to feed your kits.
 Feeding mistakes are usually fatal for the kits.
-If you can’t get Royal Kitty Milk right away, you can use Evaporated Milk in an emergency.
-Water and honey can also be used short term, to keep the kit hydrated, until you can get proper kitty milk.
+If you can’t get Royal Kitty Milk right away, you can use Evaporated Milk or water and honey for a short time in an emergency simply to keep the kit hydrated, until you can get proper kitty milk.

 Keep a record of the time of feeds and how much your kits drinks.
 This is particularly important if you are feeding a whole litter as it can be harder to keep track of otherwise.

-Kits aged 1-7 days: Feed 1-2ml every 3 hours.
+Feed 1-2ml every 3 hours.
 You cannot do a big feed before bed and sleep through the night.
 You need to get up and feed.
-The reason for this is that bun milk is much richer than kitty milk.
+The reason for this is th at bun milk is much richer than kitty milk.
 Mom buns only need to feed small amounts once or twice per day but you will need to feed much more regularly for your kits to survive.
 Total 12-16ml per day.

-- Don’t hold the kit upside down.
-Even though this is how they feed from their mom, you and your syringe are not a rabbit mom.
+Even though this is how they feed from their mom, you and your syringe are not a bunny mom.
 Kits are more likely to aspirate when fed upside down.

-- Don’t be lazy about feeding through the night.
-Your kit needs regular top ups to stay hydrated and to get the much needed nutrients for growth.
+Your kit needs regular top ups to stay hydrated and to get the much-needed nutrients for growth.